jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 Static members of a procedure are only the same for every call to the procedure.
 Static members of a procedure are different for every object that holds the procedure.
 In order to make procedure members static for the whole type of objects you have to make a procedure member Type Static.
 When I talk about static procedure members I’m talking about Procedure Static members.

 Static type members are the same for every object instance.
-However, each globality instance has its own copy of static type members.
-Static type members are not the same for every globality instance.
-In order to make a type member, or a procedure member static to the any globality instance, you make the member Globality Static.
+However, each module instance has its own copy of static type members.
+Static type members are not the same for every module instance.
+In order to make a type member, or a procedure member static to the any module instance, you make the member Module Static.

 An effect of making type members static is that you can call the members even when the symbol isn’t created.
 Non-static members, or *instance members*, can only be called on a created object.
-Globality static members can be called even when the globality instance isn’t created, but the globality type is loaded into memory.
+Module static members can be called even when the module instance isn’t created, but the module type is loaded into memory.
 Static members of a procedure can be accessed without running the procedure.

 Procedure static members are like part of their object.
 They persist for as long as the object is created.
-Type static members persist for as long as its globality instance is created.
-Note here that each globality instance gets its own set of types with static members.
-Globality static members persist for as long as the globality type exist.
-A globality type exists when the Sigma module that contains it is in memory.
+Type static members persist for as long as its module instance is created.
+Note here that each module instance gets its own set of types with static members.
+Module static members persist for as long as the module type exist.
+A module type exists when the Sigma module that contains it is in memory.

 #### Type Creation

 The Object Create procedure initializes the instance.
 In it you can create sub objects, set up lines and call members.
 Type members are initialized in another procedure: Type Create.
 The Type Create procedure of a symbol is called when the type is created.
-Types are created when a globality instance is created so the Type Create procedure of all types in a globality instances are called right after the globality’s Object Create procedure.
+Types are created when a module instance is created so the Type Create procedure of all types in a module instances are called right after the module’s Object Create procedure.

 You can only call static type members in the Type Create procedure, because non-static, *object* members cannot be accessed yet, because they can only be accessed through a created object.